mariak789/celery-application/README.md

 # Celery Application

 This project demonstrates a Python application using **Celery**, **FastAPI**, **PostgreSQL**, and **Redis**.
-It periodically fetches data from external APIs (or Faker for offline mode) and stores it into the database.
+It periodically fetches data from external APIs (or Faker for offline mode and due to random-data-api host instability) and stores it into the database.

 ---